Helen George: Career

 George attended the Royal Academy of Music, London, studying musical theatre.
 She gained her first role some two weeks after graduation in the play The Woman in White.
 She was a backing singer for Elton John during a tour.
 She sang at venues including Wembley Arena and the Royal Albert Hall.

 George was cast in the role of Trixie on the BBC One series Call the Midwife, based on the book by Jennifer Worth.
 She was daunted by the prospect of working with the likes of Pam Ferris and Jenny Agutter.
 As part of the role she was trained in the medical techniques of the 1950s, including how to deliver a baby.
 In 2012, she underwent a press tour in the United States to promote the series there.
 She also starred in the music video for singer Birdy's cover of "1901".

 In August 2015, George was announced as one of the celebrities who would compete in the thirteenth series of Strictly Come Dancing.
 She was partnered with professional dancer Aljaž Škorjanec.
-Despite continuously getting high remarks from the judges, George was eliminated in week 11, finishing in sixth place.
+Despite continuously getting high scores from the judges, George was eliminated in week 11, finishing in sixth place.

 In May 2020, she sang "(There'll Be Bluebirds Over) The White Cliffs of Dover" at Buckingham Palace in a BBC broadcast marking the 75th anniversary of VE Day.